Medical claims on The Dr. Oz Show: 2014 Senate hearing

 During a Senate hearing on consumer protection, Senator Claire McCaskill stated that by airing segments on weight loss products that are later cited in advertisements, Oz plays a role, intentional or not, in perpetuating these scams, and that she is "concerned that you are melding medical advice, news, and entertainment in a way that harms consumers."
 Mary Engle of the U.S. Federal Trade Commission (FTC) criticized Oz for calling green coffee extract "magic" and a "miracle", stating that it is difficult for consumers to listen to their inner voices when products are praised by hosts they trust.

 One of the products Oz was promoting, green coffee bean extract, was found to have absolutely no weight loss benefits.
 Two of the researchers who were paid to write the study admitted that they could not back their data so they retracted their paper.
 The FTC filed a complaint that the Texas-based company Applied Food Sciences (the promoters of the study) had falsely advertised.
 The FTC alleged that the study was "so hopelessly flawed that no reliable conclusions could be drawn from it" so Applied Food Sciences agreed to pay a $3.5 million settlement.

-Donald Trump appearance

-In September 2016, during his presidential campaign, Donald Trump appeared on The Dr. Oz Show.
-In the days leading up to the appearance, Trump had come under fire in the media for a refusal to publicly share the results of a recent physical health examination he had undergone.
-In the lead-up to the show's taping, Oz promoted Trump's appearance with a guarantee to obtain and ostensibly broadcast the exam's results, although the host declared that he would not ask Trump questions the then-Republican nominee did not wish to answer.

-The taping remained closed to the press.
-Oz reportedly read the results off of a sheet of paper Trump himself handed to the host.
-NBC journalist Katy Tur reported that a source in the studio claimed that Oz remarked positively regarding Trump's health report, saying he "would be happy if any of his patients had similar results."
-The one-page summary that Trump released to Oz reflected a health report generated by Trump's physician Harold Bornstein in 2015.
-Bornstein's note was widely criticized for its "unusual, brief" tone.

-Reports on Trump's weight conflicted: Oz declared Trump "slightly overweight" at 236 pounds; earlier reports reported Trump's weight at 267 pounds.

-Several news outlets speculated that Trump's appearance aimed to appeal to The Dr. Oz Show's large female viewership.
-The episode coincided with the media fallout that occurred after the Democratic nominee Hillary Clinton took a brief hiatus from the campaign trail after falling ill with pneumonia.

-Forbes contributor Bruce Japsen criticized Trump's appearance given that Oz is not Trump's doctor.
-Japsen further pointed out the American Medical Association's ethics directives which warn against "personal opinion" in favor of evidence-based exams informing publicly given advice.